 - Sec 1.
 A coach/manager who is ejected shall leave the vicinity (out of sight and out of sound) of the playing area immediately and is prohibited from any further contact (direct or indirect) with the team during the remainder of the game.
-The ejected coach/manager must sit out the remainder of that game and the following game.
+The ejected coach/manager must sit out the remainder of that game and the following game which must be actually played (i.e. a non-played forfeit game will not satisfy the sit out requirement).
 They are barred from coaching in the tournament until that team has completed their next game. - Sec 2.
 A player ejected must sit out the remainder of that game.
 The player is eligible to play in the team's next game.
 Any youth player who is restricted to the bench or ejected shall remain in the dugout/bench area under adult supervision. - Sec 3.
 Anyone ejected will be asked to leave the park at the discretion of the Umpire and Tournament Director.